 The Difficulty of Belief Revisioning

 suppose that a knowledge base KB contains a sentence P (perhaps a default conclusion recorded by a forward-chaining algorithm, or perhaps just an incorrect assertion) and we want to execute TELL(KB, ¬P).
 To avoid creating a contradiction, we must first execute RETRACT(KB, P).
 This sounds easy enough.
-Problems arise, however, if any additional sentences were inferred from and asserted in the KB.
-For example, the implication P ⇒ Q might have been used to add Q. The obvious “solution”—retracting all sentences inferred from P—fails because such sentences may have other justifications besides P. For example, if and R ⇒ Q are also in the KB, then does not have to be removed after all.
+Problems arise, however, if any additional sentences were inferred from P and asserted in the KB.
+For example, the implication P ⇒ Q might have been used to add Q. The obvious “solution”—retracting all sentences inferred from P—fails because such sentences may have other justifications besides P. For example, if R and R ⇒ Q are also in the KB, then Q does not have to be removed after all.

 Truth Maintenance Systems (TMSs)